We may earn income from links in this post. Please read this Disclosure for details.

 Chewy, filling, and tasty, simit can be eaten alone as a street food snack, served alongside a sit-down meal at lunch or dinner, or dipped into everything from hazelnut butter to honey to olive paste with a classic Turkish breakfast (personally, I think this is the very best way to eat simit).

 While traveling through Turkey, be sure to try simit both on its own and with a meal–your taste buds will thank you for it!

 By Kate, Our Escape Clause

-Turkish cheese is an important part of any Turkish breakfast and if you’re staying at a fine hotel such as the Ciragan Palace Kempinski the morning cheese station will offer a dizzying variety of tempting cheeses, served along with an equally enticing array of olives, dried fruit and nuts.
+Turkish cheese is an important part of a traditional Turkish breakfast.
+If you’re staying at a fine hotel such as the Ciragan Palace Kempinski the morning cheese station will offer a dizzying variety of tempting cheeses, served along with an equally enticing array of olives, dried fruit and nuts.

-You’ll find this white cheese as an ingredient in popular Turkish dishes such as börek but it’s also enjoyed as an appetizer in cubes or with a glass of raki.
+You’ll find this white cheese as an ingredient in popular Turkish dishes such as börek as well as an appetizer with a glass of raki.